rasviitanen/svgmacro/README.md

     ]
 );
 ```
-### Communication with Rust expressions, functions and variables
+### Rust expressions, functions and variables in SVG
 Handle variables and function calls by wrapping them in a {} closure, expressions with a @-symbol.
 ```
 use std::fmt::Write;